radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 ![An image showing ](Media/Image8.23.jpg)

-Figure 23: Azure AD B2C Custom Data Source
+Figure 23: Entra ID B2C Custom Data Source

-#### Working with Azure AD Groups
+#### Working with Entra ID Groups

-When working with Azure AD groups, the entries can be returned either with or without the members.
+When working with Entra ID groups, the entries can be returned either with or without the members.
 Both options are described in the following sections.

 >[!warning] This section is only applicable when using the graphapi custom data source.
 If you are using the mgraph custom data source, the group members are always returned with their virtual DNs (as long as users are in the same view definition as groups), comprised of either the user’s ID (GUID) or userPrincipalName depending on which attribute is defined as the “primary key” of the “Users” object in the mgraph.orx/mgraph.dvx files.
 Keep in mind that the member value must match the definition of the user in the view.
 For example, a group member identified by user=adot@globalrli.onmicrosoft.com,Category=User,dv=mgraph should match a user entry at this location/DN.
 If the group member is identified by the ID (e.g. users=859bab3d-1a09-4a7c-acc0-b1f2bef16f05,object=users,dv=graphapi,o=cloudservices,o=vds), then the user location/container in the view defintion should be based on the ID of the user as well.

 ##### Returning Group Members

-If you are virtualizing Azure AD groups using the default graphapi custom data source, the default behavior of RadiantOne is to get the group members returned as DNs comprised of the user's userPrincipalName.
+If you are virtualizing Entra ID groups using the default graphapi custom data source, the default behavior of RadiantOne is to get the group members returned as DNs comprised of the user's userPrincipalName.
 This can be very time-consuming due to the extra processing required by RadiantOne to look-up and compute the userPrincipalName for each member.
 Therefore, this approach is only feasible if you have fewer than 500 relatively small groups (having fewer than a few hundred members).
 An example is shown below.

 ![An image showing ](Media/Image8.24.jpg)